-As proposed, the special use permit modification involves the demolition of three existing apartment buildings, eight quadplexes, and several accessory structures.
+• As proposed, the special use permit modification involves the demolition of three existing apartment buildings, eight quadplexes, and several accessory structures.
 These structures would then be replaced by 13 new apartment buildings ranging from 45' to 50' in height.
-The net result is an increase of 53 independent-living units.
-The total number of units proposed is 300 and total density is 5.4 units per acre for the overall site.
+The net result is a maximum increase of 83 independent-living units.
+The total number of units proposed is 330 and total density is 5.94 units per acre for the overall site.